Residential proxies

 Exchanges often use multiple accounts.
 Residential proxies + anti-detect browsers (for example, Vision, Octo) allow each account to appear unique, reducing the risk of bans.

 Many projects distribute tokens only to users from certain regions.
-With proxies you can change location and participate in drops even if access was initially restricted.
+With proxies you can change location and participate in drops even if access is initially restricted.

 When exchanging crypto on P2P platforms (like Binance P2P or LocalBitcoins), they protect against scammers by hiding the real IP and preventing tracking attempts.